dnth/dnth.github.io/content/blog/contributing_to_open_source_lessons_learned/index.md

 More often than not, these maintainers (especially for reputable packages) are highly experienced coders.

 On one occasion, I got the opportunity to get on a video call with Farid to discuss on how to fix an issue with the newly added features of IceVision.
-Even though our interactions were purely online, I got a glimpse into his thought process he explained how things are done.
+Even though our interactions were purely online, I got a glimpse into his thought process as he explained how things are done in IceVision.
 Needless to say, I learned a lot, not only on the technical aspect but also on the elusive non-technical side such as the mindset of a developer.
 Farid was also kind enough to offer me practical advice on how to stand out as a developer and encouraged me to blog about what I learned.
 This blog exists thanks to his advice and encouragement.